Stone Foundation Repair Tips from the Experts

 - There’s improper grading and sloping around your home, causing water and potential flooding issues.

-Whether we’re doing a historical repair, building a stone wall, or laying a new patio, the first thing that Dutchies will talk to you about is getting water away from your home.
+Whether we’re building a stone wall, or laying a new patio, the first thing that Dutchies will talk to you about is getting water away from your home.
 Before we do any of these projects, we want to make sure the issues are fixed.
 We’ll work with your contractor to come up with the best solution possible.

 How Do You Fix Damage to Stone Foundations, Patios, or Walls?